shan-ali/deploy-k8s-ansible/README.md

 If you have done the above step of configuring your Windows host as an Ansible node you can now provision your K8s Multipass VMs following the the steps in [provision-multipass-vms.md](docs/provision-multipass-vms.md).
 Otherwise skip to the [Provision VMs](#provision-vms) section.

-Once you have successfully completed this, continue from [Install Packages](#install-packages)
+Once you have successfully completed this, continue from [Add New VMs to AWX](#add-new-vms-to-awx)

 ## Provision Kubernetes VMs